-The SPEC Cloud® IaaS 2016 benchmark is SPEC's first benchmark suite to measure cloud performance.
+The SPEC Cloud® IaaS 2018 benchmark is SPEC's second benchmark suite to measure cloud performance.
 The benchmark suite's use is targeted at cloud providers, cloud consumers, hardware vendors, virtualization software vendors, application software vendors, and academic researchers.

-The SPEC Cloud® IaaS 2016 Benchmark addresses the performance of infrastructure-as-a-service (IaaS) cloud platforms.
+The SPEC Cloud® IaaS 2018 benchmark addresses the performance of infrastructure-as-a-service (IaaS) cloud platforms.
 IaaS cloud platforms can either be public or private.

 Each workload runs in multiple instances, referred to as an application instance.
 The benchmark instantiates multiple application instances during a run.
 The application instances and the load they generate stress the provisioning as well as run-time aspects of a cloud.
 The run-time aspects include CPU, memory, disk I/O, and network I/O of these instances running in a cloud.
 The benchmark runs the workloads until quality of service (QoS) conditions are reached.
 The tester can also limit the maximum number of application instances that are instantiated during a run.